HexagonMI-DE-StructureCoE/Mentat-Procedures/user1_plugin/README.md

 ```

 *Customizing the Toolbar*
 Edit the *toolbars.xml* file located in *<Mentat\_Installation\_Dir>\menus\*.
-Below is an example of a portion of the text code to be appended at the end of the file for the creation of a new top toolbar icon named User 1 Toolbar, which in turn executes a procedure file to increase the font size.
+Below is an example of a portion of the text code to be appended at the end of the file for the creation of a new top toolbar icon named User 1 Toolbar, which in turn executes a procedure file to change the theme.
 The *<Mentat\_Installation\_Dir>* path should be updated accordingly in the .xml code file:

 ```xml